casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 ### Creating a Test Function

-In this step, we create a program to test the contract.
+In this step, we create a program to test the session code.
+The bodies of test functions typically perform some setup, run the code, then verify the results using assertions.
 Each test function is annotated with the `#[test]` attribute.
-The bodies of test functions typically perform some setup, run the code, then verify the results using assertions.

 ```rust
 #[test]